bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRoad/Documentation.md

 The in scope road types and related spaces have been identified as the most common and widespread ones across the world:

-- Controlled access highway;
+- Controlled access highway
-- Dual carriageway;
+- Dual carriageway
-- Single carriageway;
+- Single carriageway
-- Street;
+- Street
-- Bicycle path;
+- Bicycle path
-- Footpath.
+- Footpath

 In-scope junction types:
 - Interchange: